 What Is Voiding Dysfunction?

-Voiding dysfunction is an umbrella term used to describe a range of conditions characterised by poor coordination between the bladder muscles and the urethra.
+Voiding dysfunction is an umbrella term used in Singapore to describe a range of conditions characterised by poor coordination between the bladder muscles and the urethra.
 This lack of coordination often causes abnormalities in a person’s ability to fill, store, or empty the bladder.
 Voiding dysfunction is known to affect both men and women.
 Unlike neurologic lower urinary tract disorders, voiding dysfunction is not caused by any disorders of the nervous system.

 Voiding dysfunction can have a number of causes, including: